 Devour a citrusy medley down your wodge and feel all warm and fuzzy inside.
+And, whoop.

 Braised sour kumquats, bittersweet apricots, sundried raisins and creamy tart Bramley apples; Stewed Kumquat, Apples and Apricots.